chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 Configure High Availability servers to send server object data
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To configure front-end servers in your HA cluster to send their object data, you must perform the previous steps for configuring a Chef server as well as ensuring that the ``fqdn`` field in all of your front-end Chef server ``chef-server.rb`` files are the same.
+To configure front-end servers in your HA cluster to send their object data, perform the previous steps for configuring a Chef server as well as ensure that the ``fqdn`` field in all of your front-end Chef server ``chef-server.rb`` files are the same.

 The following example sets the ``fqdn`` field to ``"my-chef-server.mycompany.com"`` in two front-end servers.